nexmo-community/receive-sms-blazor/README.md

 ## Test

-In order to test, all that's needed is to send a text message to a Nexmo Number associated with your account.
+In order to test, all that's needed is to send a text message to a Vonage API Number associated with your account.
 That can be found on the dashboard under [numbers->Your Number](https://dashboard.nexmo.com/your-numbers).

 When all is said and done it will look something like this.